xSourPatchx/DeuxCentsCardGame/MasterTodoList.md

    - [x] Remove all `Thread.Sleep()` calls from your UI class - these will cause Unity to freeze.
 Replace with Unity-appropriate timing mechanisms later.
    - [x] Fix `ProcessPlayerBets` return type to return just `bool`, currently returns `(bool bettingRoundEnded, int bet)` but the `bet` value is unused.
    - [x] Improve Data Structures, instead of parallel arrays `_hasBet`, have more cohesive structure by creating `PlayerBettingInfo` class with `HasBet`, `BetAmount` and `HasPassed` properties.
+   - [ ] In BettingActionEventArgs class, should use bool HasBet property to show who placed bets
+   - [ ] Fix Unit test
    - [ ] Simplify Complex Methods and break down large methods into smaller, focused ones:
        - [x] `ProcessBettingRound`: Extract validation logic.
        - [ ] `PlayAllTricks`: Add `PlaySingleTrick()` to simplify.